We Analyzed the Future Direction of Aerie Pharmaceuticals Inc. (AERI), Here is What We Found

-Aerie Pharmaceuticals Inc. (NASDAQ:AERI) went up by 3.03% from its latest closing price compared to the recent 1-year high of $21.30.
-The company’s stock price has collected -0.56% of loss in the last five trading sessions.
+Aerie Pharmaceuticals Inc. (NASDAQ:AERI) went up by 6.88% from its latest closing price compared to the recent 1-year high of $21.30.
+The company’s stock price has collected 9.88% of gains in the last five trading sessions.
 Press Release reported on 12/22/21 that Aerie Pharmaceuticals Reports Inducement Grant to Chief Executive Officer Under Nasdaq Listing Rule 5635(c)(4)

 Is It Worth Investing in Aerie Pharmaceuticals Inc. (NASDAQ :AERI) Right Now?